 And one more quick thought on Thanksgiving.
 A couple days before the official holiday, I read an entry in “Jesus Calling” that reminded me that at any given moment, we all have something to be grateful for.
 However, at an given moment, we also have a few things that we wish we could change or even eliminate from our lives entirely.
 Pain, suffering, heartache and disappointment are always close at hand.
 The author reminds us that God has given us the gift of a new day, every day: This is the day that the Lord has made.
 I will rejoice and be glad in it (Psalm 118:24).
 God is basically saying that “to protect our thankfulness, you must remember that you reside in a fallen/broken world, where blessing and sorrows intermingle freely.”
 Too often we “walk through a day brimming with beauty and brightness, seeing only the grayness of our thoughts”.

 In other words, we have a choice as to what we focus on.
 There is always ample opportunity to choose to be grateful or grumpy.
 This was especially powerful for me because, I was reading those words while in Las Vegas for Thanksgiving.
 Our visit was a pleasant gift because we got to spend a week with my in-laws and my two baby boys ( 23 and 19, but still babies to me).
 A beautiful blessing.
 My daughter wasn’t there because she was in Israel with my mom and the rest of my husband’s side of the family.
 Also a beautiful blessing.
-But “intermingled” with that, my father had been diagnosed with Esophageal Cancer, which is what triggered our trip and allowed my daughter to take his place on the trip to Israel.
+But “intermingled” with that, my father-in-law had been diagnosed with Esophageal Cancer, which is what triggered our trip and allowed my daughter to take his place on the trip to Israel.
 Doesn’t feel like a beautiful blessing at it’s root, but some of what has come out of it has been exquisite and could have been experienced in no other way than through what could be viewed as a curse from God and the universe by those not willing to dig deeper.

 Every day, every minute of every day, we all have the choice to not only choose to acknowledge what we are grateful for (including the gifts that can come from tragedy, frustration, long-suffering, etc), but to live out that “attitude of gratitude” by letting it be the driving factor in how we interact with everyone we come in contact with.
 This is the best way I know to express my love to God-by loving and caring for his kids.